List of Wallace & Gromit characters: The Pizza Delivery Boy

 A young man who rides a moped (which Bitzer often "borrows" to chase after the sheep) the Pizza Delivery Boy works in the local pizzeria.
 He also moonlights as a postman in "Saturday Night Shaun".

 The Farmer's Girlfriend

 The Farmer's Girlfriend appears for the first time in series 2.
 She appears to be adventurous and an animal lover, patting Bitzer and Shaun and offering food to Timmy.

 The Farmer's Niece

 Appearing in "The Farmer's Niece" and "The Rabbit", the Farmer's Niece appears to be a fan of horses and irritates Shaun, Bitzer and the flock.
 She is also one of the few humans to know what the flock is up to.

 Introduced in Timmy Time

 Harriet

-Harriet is a Heron who speaks through caws and clicks.
-She is one of two teachers; her noise is a squawk.
+Harriet is a heron who speaks through caws and clicks.
+She is one of two teachers: her noises are squawks and caws.

 Osbourne

 Osbourne is an owl who is the other teacher in the class.
 He is father to Otus.
 Osbourne's noise is hoot-hoot.